shockwave-supernova/downgrade_magazin4ik/README.md

 ## 📋 Usage

 ### Manual Execution
-To trigger a manual scan from your Fedora terminal:
+To trigger a manual scan from your terminal:
 ```bash
 cargo run
 ```